john-hewitt/control-tasks/README.md

  - `epochs`: The maximum number of epochs to which to train the probe.
    (Regardless, early stopping is performed on the development loss.)
  - `loss`: A string to specify the loss class.
 Right now, `cross-entropy` is available for labeling tasks.
-    The class within `loss.py` will be specified by a combination of this and the task name, since for example distances and depths have different special requirements for their loss functions.
+    The class within `loss.py` will be specified by a combination of this and the task name.
  - `weight_decay`: Weight decay (L2 regularization) to be applied during training.
 ```
 probe: